Program in Epidemiologic Research

 The department places special emphasis on epidemiology and public health policy as it relates to women's health internationally.
 One of our former chief residents recently completed research on sexual violence and unintended pregnancies in the Democratic Republic of the Congo and continues to work in this area with the Harvard Humanitarian Initiative.
 Another resident is currently investigating knowledge of and attitudes towards cervical cancer and HPV vaccination among women in Zambia.
 Ongoing faculty research includes studies on maternal morbidity and contraceptive use by couples in Afghanistan.

-Our faculty, fellows, residents, and students are guided by the expertise of our department epidemiologist, Dr. Michele Hacker.
+Our faculty, fellows, residents, and students are guided by the expertise of our Vice Chair, Dr. Michele Hacker.